gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 use computational nodes.

 First, check the batch script and modify it necessarily.
-Here, I use an editor, nano, but you can use your preferred editior, or you can edit it at your local machine and upload it. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**
+Here, I use an editor, nano, but you can use your preferred editior, for example, use Rstudio editor, just click the file in Rstudio to open it, and modify it. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**

 ```sh
 nano ./Script/cutadapt.sbatch # assuming that you are currently at "Module_6" folder
 ```

 Then, go to the folder and submit a job.
+Submitting a job should be done in login node.
+Use terminal, not Rstudio session at rockfish.

 ```sh
 cd 1.Fastq # assuming that you are currently at "Module_6" folder